PTDC plans to launch tourism channel

-PTDC Managing Director Abdul Ghafoor said in a statement here Wednesday, keeping in view the advance technology, the Foundation would introduce new schemes as par requirement of tourists from across the world and specially to boost the domestic tourism.
+PTDC Managing Director Abdul Ghafoor said in a statement here the other day, keeping in view the advance technology, the Foundation would introduce new schemes as par requirement of tourists from across the world and specially to boost the domestic tourism.

 He said in a meeting with Japanese officials, it was offered that PTDC would plan to host visit of Japanese travel writers to write a guide book on Pakistan in their language on the pattern of “Siarnwe Book”, which means a way to walk on earth, which we can see on lonely planet as well.